 She does not have confidence that any other way of asking for what she wants will get her needs met.

 I assume that you generally give your daughter responsive parenting so that she knows that she can get her needs met with more constructive interaction.
 Obviously, if you don't give her the treat or movie, that helps to eliminate this way of asking.
 But what if she is asking for your attention?
 It is hard not to "attend" to someone hurting you.
 Many experts recommend that you "ignore" your child's aggression to "extinguish" it.
 I think that sends the wrong message.
 I think the appropriate message is "I see you have some big feelings and you are trying to hurt me to get my attention.
-I am here for you and I will help you with the feelings, but I will not let you hurt me."
+You never need to hurt me to get my attention.
+Just say 'Mommy, I need you!' and I will always help you."

 It is best, of course, if you can give her your attention pre-emptively, rather than waiting for her to hurt you.
 The best way to do this is to schedule in daily "Special Time."
 Call it by her name, which is the most special name there is.
 Plan on 15 minutes.
 Every other day, do whatever she wants for that 15 minutes.
 This builds her sense of trust and her confidence that her happiness matters to you.
 Think of it as "filling her cup."
 The other days, help her to fix any "blocks" that are developing that keep her from taking in all that love.
 You might think of this as "cup maintenance."